allangibson870-ux/TCWT-Total-Coherence-Wave-Theory/docs/TCWT-Lagrangian-Pregeometric.md

 The action is written in terms of intrinsic derivatives along the Hum flow and knot filaments.
 Spacetime, Lorentz invariance, and Einstein gravity all emerge at low energy / low gradient.

+## 7. TCWT Interpretation of Mercury as a Stripped Inner Gas-Rich Proto-Planet

+Within the pregeometric TCWT framework, the early Solar System contains a narrow inner region (r ≲ 0.15 AU) where the Hum-flow coherence is maximal, the spatial phase gradient λ is smooth, and the Ω-cap is inactive.
+This produces a high-Σ(r) gas-coherence pocket in which gas-rich bodies can form even closer to the star than rocky planets.
+Solids are unstable in this region, but gas accumulates efficiently.

+As the system evolves, the λ-gradient steepens and Ω approaches its cap value (Ω → Ω_max) in the radial interval 0.15–0.30 AU.
+This creates a phase-gradient barrier: a dynamically repulsive region in the emergent metric where Σ(r) collapses and gas cannot remain bound.
+A gas-rich proto-planet drifting outward from the inner coherence pocket is stripped of its envelope, then of its volatile inventory, and finally of most of its silicate mantle.

+The exposed metallic core experiences asymmetric repulsion from the Ω-cap trench and is displaced outward until it reaches the first stable coherence minimum in the rocky zone.
+This radius corresponds to the present orbit of Mercury (≈0.39 AU).
+The resulting remnant is expected to be:

+- highly metal-rich (dominant core fraction),
+- volatile-poor,
+- dynamically disturbed (high eccentricity),
+- weakly magnetised with an offset dipole,
+- and lacking a substantial mantle.

+These properties match Mercury’s observed characteristics.
+In this view, Mercury is the surviving core of an early gas-rich inner planet whose stripped material contributed to the enrichment of the inner protoplanetary disk during the epoch when Earth and Venus were assembling.

 **Limitations & next steps**
 - The measure \(\mathcal{D}_{\text{foam}}\) is now explicitly defined via weighted branching sum over fractal topologies
 - Diffeomorphism invariance is built-in; full quantisation (path-integral) is sketched but not yet executed